 You sit quietly, with eyes closed, effortlessly repeating a mantra in the mind, for 15-20 minutes at a time.

-You are given a personalised mantra that helps act as a vehicle into a physiologically restful, and neurologically powerful state, that the ancient sages of India called turiya.
+You are given a personalised mantra that helps act as a vehicle for a physiologically restful, and neurologically powerful state, that the ancient sages of India called turiya.

 Turiya is a state of transcendence, which is very nourishing to mind and body.
-This state is very distinct from the results achieved by concentration and contemplation based techniques, and is why Maharishi called the name of his movement Transcendental Meditation.
+This state is very distinct from the results achieved by concentration and contemplation based techniques and is why Maharishi named his movement Transcendental Meditation.

 I have learned this knowledge with TM and with Vedic, and I have to say the Vedic approach is so much more for me!

 Ann, Farmer, Essex

 How does Vedic meditation (a form of transcendental meditation) compare with TM?